Awakenings: New Magic in 2057

 Awakenings: New Magic in 2057 is a 1995 role-playing game supplement for Shadowrun published by FASA.

 Contents

-Awakenings: New Magic in 2057 is a supplement dedicated entirely to magic and is intended to give an insight into the way people of the Sixth World see magic, as well as detailing the new developments.
+Awakenings: New Magic in 2057 is a supplement focusing entirely on magic and provides a viewpoint on how people of the Sixth World view magic.

 Reception

 Andy Butcher reviewed Awakenings: New Magic in 2057 for Arcane magazine, rating it a 7 out of 10 overall.
 Butcher comments that "The result is a strange combination of different bits and pieces.
 Awakenings is still a good solid supplement, though, and will prove useful for all types of campaigns."